Analytic Jungian Psychology

 Jungian psychology continues to be a popular theory today, and some clinicians practice it as a therapeutic modality.
 There are also various training programs and associations designed to keep Jung’s principles alive, such as the International Association for Analytical Psychology.

-Key aspects of Jungian analysis and psychology
+Key aspects of Jungian psychology

 The Jungian psychology of Carl Jung is often considered a fluid and adaptable way of analyzing the human mind.
 Many psychologists and psychiatrists today incorporate Jungian psychology and its precepts when treating clients.
 A few central concepts that characterize this modality which Jung identified in his time include: